chirathlv/Churn-Prediction-App/README.md

 ## Machine Learning Overview <a name="subparagraph5"></a>

-Below is an overview Machine Learning Model Procedure.
+Below is an overview of the Machine Learning process.
 ![Machine Learning Overview](https://github.com/chirathlv/Churn-Prediction-App/blob/pre-prod/Images/Machine%20Learning%20Workflow.png)

 ### Models <a name="subparagraph6"></a>